freenas/freenas-docs/userguide/vms.rst

    :literal:`RFB protocol error: invalid message type`, disable the :guilabel:`Adapt to network speed` option and move the slider to :guilabel:`Best quality`.
 On later versions of RealVNC, select :menuselection:`File --> Preferences`, click :guilabel:`Expert`, :guilabel:`ProtocolVersion`, then select 4.1 from the drop-down menu.

 :ref:`Zvols <Create zvol>` are used as virtual hard drives.
 After :ref:`creating a zvol <Create zvol>`, associate it with the VM by selecting :guilabel:`Add device`, choose the *VM*, select a :guilabel:`Type` of *Disk*, select the created zvol, then set the :guilabel:`Mode`.
-If a specific sector size is required, input the number of bytes into :guilabel:`Disk sectorsize`.
-The default of *0* means that the sector size is unset.
+If a specific sector size is required, enter the number of bytes into :guilabel:`Disk sectorsize`.
+The default of *0* leaves the sector size unset.

 .. figure:: images/vms-disk1.png